Awburn House Medical Practice Mission Statement

 We close at 1pm on the third Thursday of every month for staff protected learning time.

-Morning: Open Surgery 8.30 to 10.30 Monday to Friday (with a small number of pre-bookable slots)
+Morning: Open Surgery 8.30 to 10.30 Monday to Friday (with a small number of pre-bookable slots), currently telephone triage appointments

-This is a very popular surgery and can get extremely busy, patients are seen in order of arrival and book in with the Doctor of their choice, please be prepared to wait!
+This is a very popular surgery and can get extremely busy, patients are booked in a ‘first come, first served’ and book in with the Doctor of their choice, please be prepared to wait!

 Extended Access: In addition to the above, from the 1st July 2019 we will be offering the following pre-bookable appointments:-